rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/build-creation.md

 	c.
 Optionally, if the build has ROS component, then click the **Has ROS Components** radio-button, select the ROS version as either **Kinetic** or **Melodic**, and if the build has a simulation option, click the **Has Simulation** radio-button.</br>
 	d.
 Click **Next**.
 ![goo](/images/core-concepts/builds/build-creation/docker-build-info.png?classes=border,shadow&width=30pc)
-5. To push and save the build image to a private registry or to pull an image from a private repository, under the **Docker Secret** tab, do the following.</br>
+5. The *rapyuta.io* platform allows you to push and save the build image to an external docker registry or to pull an image from a private repository.
+To push or pull a docker image file, do the following.</br>
 	a.
-Click the **Docker Push Secret** radio-button.</br>
+Under the **Docker Secret** tab, click the **Docker Push Secret**  toggle button.</br>
 	b.
 In the **Image Repository** field, enter the URL of the private repository where you want to push and save the image for later usage.
 For example, *docker.io/your-username/repo-name*.</br>
 	c.
 From the **Push secret** drop-down menu, select the secret for the repository.
 If you have not created any secret for the repository, [create a secret](/developer-guide/create-software-packages/secrets/docker-registry/#creating-a-docker-secret).</br>
 	d.
-Optionally, to pull a secured docker image to the docker file, click the **Docker Pull secret** radio-button and select the secret for the repository.
+Optionally, to pull a secured docker image to the docker file, click the **Docker Pull secret** toggle button and select the secret for the repository.
 If you have not created any secret for the repository, [create a secret](/developer-guide/create-software-packages/secrets/docker-registry/#creating-a-docker-secret).</br>
+{{% notice note %}}
+**Docker Pull Secret** field is only available if you are creating the build by docker recipe.</br>
+{{% /notice %}}
 	e.
 Click **Next**.
 ![goo](/images/core-concepts/builds/build-creation/docker-push-secret.png?classes=border,shadow&width=30pc)
 The build is created.
 To view the details of the build, [click here](/developer-guide/create-software-packages/builds/build-creation/#viewing-build-details).